andreicsp/upyflow/docs/source/usage.rst

 Executing the flow
 ------------------

-The flow is executed by calling the `build` function in the `mpyflow.flow` module.
+The flow is executed by calling the `build` function in the `upyflow.flow` module.
 This takes the path to the JSON configuration file and a list of root nodes to build.
 Dependencies of the root nodes are resolved and built implicitly.